Puri Estate: Establishing the Puri branch

-Post Independence and titular role
+Post independence and titular head

 After independence, the Indian Constitution brought in a republican system of government and it was followed up by the Odisha government which passed the Shri Jagannath Temple Act, 1955 formally took over the management and affairs of the temple.
 The Gajapati was hence retained as the Chairman of the Temple Managing Committee which the current head of the dynasty, Dibyasingha Deb fulfils along with the members of the committee appointed by the govt of Odisha.

 Ceremonial titles

 The ceremonial regnal title of the Gajapati Maharaja is as follows: